teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 # Pull list of tags relevant to your community

 To add workflows in your community workflow table, you will need to indicate a list of tags relevant to your community, and workflows associated with these tags will be automatically pulled from public Galaxy instances and [Workflow Hub](https://workflowhub.eu/).
-Only workflows with the selected tags will be added to the filtered table.
+Only workflows with the selected tags will be added to the table.
 You will then be able to remove workflows that are not relevant to your community or deprecated.

 > <hands-on-title>Select workflows tags from the Galaxy instances</hands-on-title>